open-energy-transition/Oh-my-Grid/docs/index.md

 <div class="who-we-are-section">
   <h2>Who We Are</h2>
   <p class="lead-statement">
-    OhMyGrid is a free and open initiative launched by the following organizations:
+    OhMyGrid is a free, open-source initiative supported by the following organisations.
+Would you like to support?
+Write [us an email ](mailto:ohmygrid@openenergytransition.org).
   </p>
   <div class="partners-grid">
       <div class="partner-item">